 *This Randonnee Tour is a mix of Luxe, Classic and Casual accommodations.

 Pamplona: You can reach Pamplona through Madrid, Bilboa or Vitoria.
+We will provide you further information on how to get to the tour start in your information package.

 Arrive to Pamplona.
 Most people arrive via Madrid; there are flight, train and coach options into Pamplona.
 Our Area Manager will meet up with you in person, give you a walking tour of the historic district and ensure you are set for the trip.